Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 - There is a **services/userService.js** "service" module that provides user related functionality.
 It can be imported by any component that needs to perform anything user related, including signing up, logging in and logging out.

-	Currently, it has a working `signup` method.
+	Currently, it has a working `signup` function.

 <br>
 <br>